icecube/icetray-public/dataio/resources/docs/dataio.rst

 .. image:: Dataio_shovel.gif

 The bottom part of the display shows a tape-like representation of the icecube data stream.
-The G, C, D, and P represent Geometry, Calibration, DetectorStatus and Physics, respectively.
+The G, C, D, Q, and P represent Geometry, Calibration, DetectorStatus, DAQ, and Physics, respectively.
 The bar in the middle is the location of the tape read head.
 On the top half are what is currently under the read head: a 'frame'.
 Each row is one data item.
 On the left is the 'key' the object is stored under, in the